LuboNenov/LuboNenov/README.md

 If you are interested about my past papers you can find them in my ResearchGate profile.

 ### Contact info
-You can find me on [Instagram](https://www.instagram.com/liubomir_nenov/) and most conferences in Bulgaria that permit highschoolers 😁
+You can find me on [Instagram](https://www.instagram.com/liubomir_nenov/) and most conferences in Bulgaria 😁

 **If anybody has an issue regarding any of the projects, feel free to contact me and I will try to reply asap!**